-This is an important decision so it isn’t a bad idea to take some time and have a think about it.
+This is an important decision so it isn’t a bad idea to take some time and have a in-depth think about whether it’s the right job.
 A bit of indecision is usually a good indicator that the choice you are about to make is an important one.

 Watch out for exploding job offers

 Be warned: if you take too long the power of decision may be taken away from you.
 We are increasingly seeing ‘exploding’ job offers, where the employer wants a decision by a certain time or date or they withdraw the offer.
 The problem is they don’t always tell you that this is the case!
-It is better to make a decision, act on it and then move on rather than to have the decision made for you and to lose the chance to move on.
+It is better to make a decision about whether this is the right job, act on it and then move on rather than to have the choice made for you and to lose the chance to move on.

 How to work out if it is the right job